 Replacing sexism with racism is not a proper holla back.

+Holla Back NYC asks that you refrain from referencing the race of your harasser or include other racialized commentary.
 If you feel that race is important to your story, please make sure its relevance is explained clearly and constructively in your post.

 While everyone is vulnerable to stranger rape and sexual assault, studies show that women who are aware of their surroundings, walk with confidence and, if harassed, respond assertively, are less vulnerable.
 Nevertheless, direct confrontations with street harassers may prove extremely dangerous, particularly alone or in non-public or unpopulated spaces.
 While it is each individual’s right to decide when, how, and if to Holla Back, do keep issues of safety in mind.
 Upon deciding to photograph a harasser, you may consider doing so substantially after the initial encounter and from a distance, ensuring the harasser is unaware of your actions.

 HollaBackNYC is a project of Artistic Evolucion, a 501(c)(3) not-for-profit corporation.
 All donations are tax-deductible.

 HollaBackNYC is not responsible for the accuracy of individual postings.
 All views and positions expressed in posted submissions are those of individual contributors only.